NickCMoore/eldoria-text-adventure/README.md

 Description: Displays the leaderboard with the top 10 scores.
 User Interaction: Allows players to view their final score and compare it with other players.
 Purpose: Recognises player achievements and provides a competitive aspect to the game.

+# Future Features

+## Expand story paths

+Introduce new story paths, locations, and characters to further improve the player's adventure.

+## Add further character customisation

+Allow players to customise their character's appearance, traits, or abilities at the beginning of the game.

+## More interactive dialogue

+Expand dialogue options and create branching dialogues based on player choices.

+## Additional endings

+ Develop multiple endings based on the player's choices throughout the game, providing a variety of outcomes and story resolutions.